ABorgna/site/slides/20220628-QPL/slides.md

 **[Intro]**

 - Work with Rafael Romero.
-- Compiling high-level quantum programs into an intermediate representation that can be used for optimization.
+- Describing a compilation method from high-level quantum programs into an **intermediate representation** language that may be used for efficient optimization or verification.
-- Won't talk much about quantum computing, just describe it from an operational level.

-**[Metadata]**

-- 20 mins long
-- Remove types slide
-- add initialization boxes
-- present ZX and SZX before the fragment (so we can give aSZX )
+(20 mins long)

 ---